William Starkweather

 Color postcard of museum interior

-also known as The Museum of Art at Endless Caverns, New Market Virginia
+It was commonly known as, The Museum of Art at Endless Caverns in New Market Virginia and was open to the public for almost 30 years.

 Black and White postcard